 I remember my very first cake I baked when I was eight.
 It was a Sunken Apple cake and I was so delighted.
 I remember carrying the apple cake outside to the garage to show to my dad.
 A proud moment I will never forget.
 Continue reading Apfelschlupfkuchen (Sunken Apple Cake)

 Perfect to accompany an afternoon coffee is the Zwetschgenkuchen.
 You can find or pick plums from June till late September when they are ripe.
 In the US you can buy this oval purple fruit in some stores, they are called Italien plums.
 This recipe is made with a yeast dough on a rectangular sheet cake pan.
 Streusel makes this cake complete Continue reading Zwetschgenkuchen or Plum cake

 “Kartäuser Klösse mit Weinsosse”, or Kartauser dumplings with wine sauce, is a sweet Franconian dish I love and cherish.
 My mother wrote down this recipe when I left home and started a new life This must be one of the only times a kid can consume alcohol in Germany.
 The wine sauce is made with eggs and dry white wine.
-Continue reading A sweet traditional dish from German Wine country
+Below Volkach Wine festival, a … Continue reading A sweet traditional dish from the Franconia Wine country